 This KPI is a percentage of people who responded favourably to the statement: "Aviva is a place where people from diverse backgrounds can succeed".
+This KPI is now tracked every two years.

 3. KPI: % of employees who rate us favourably on engagement index